Innovate faster and cut risk with PHP experts from Zend Services.

 In this blog, we dive in on the top PHP cloud hosting providers being used today, the percentage of teams undergoing containerization and orchestration efforts, and the top technologies being used as the foundation of these efforts.

-In general, PHP-based applications are continuing to shift toward cloud and hybrid-cloud deployment.
+PHP cloud hosting, and cloud-hybrid deployment strategies continue to grow in the PHP space.
 In our 2023 PHP Landscape Report, we asked teams to share where they are deploying their applications (allowing for multiple selections to account for multi-cloud and hybrid cloud deployment).
 Our report found the top three deployment options were AWS (46%), on-premises (36.8%), and Google Cloud Platform (19.5%).
 Among respondents who selected “Other”, VPS services were the most commonly provided response.
 Overall, we found most respondents were using at least one cloud provider.

 We also noted a year-on-year trend of organizations moving from self-hosted/on-premise solutions to cloud deployment.
 Across the board, each cloud platform we have tracked has shown increases this year.